Great Barrier Reef Diving Review

 Many people come to Cairns to learn scuba diving and the city is now where there is the highest number of Padi Open Water certifications every year!
 Cairns is also the main starting point of the liveaboard cruises.

-Best time to Dive in Great Barrier Reef
+Best time to dive in Great Barrier Reef

 It is possible to dive the Great Barrier Reef all year long.
 Please visit the dedicated pages of Cairns, Port Douglas, Townsville and the Whitsundays if you want more accurate information.
 The general seasons are: